SuperOfficeDocs/superoffice-docs/docs/en/request/learn/screen/index.md

 * The **Details** tab contains an overview of the data registered for the request.
 * The **Change log** tab contains the history of this request.
 The request log shows everything that has happened to this request since it was first registered.

-## Task buttons for requests
+## Properties and tasks for requests

+### Request properties sidebar

-The toolbar contains the following options:
+The request properties sidebar contains the following options:

 * **Status**: Shows the status of the request.
 You can change the status here.
   * **Open**: The request is in progress.